onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 There is an optimal way to raise a human being - an optimal tradeoff for making them the most capable and happy and inspired without robbing them of their childhood and pressuring them to be something they don’t want to be.
 We need to be constantly striving towards this optimality and justify in the most accessible and authoritative way possible what and why should be done for the best results.

+"A person hears only what they understand." - Johann Wolfgang von Goethe

 Within companies the incentive is to be as close as possible to GameB - to share knowledge because of its anti-rivalrous dynamics, but between companies the mode of operation is GameA - scarcity & rivalry